 Plan on taking the one you need at least 3-4 months before the deadline for submitting your application.
 If you feel the test may be difficult, you may want to give yourself extra time to retake the test should your score not be acceptable.
 Scores are typically good for up to five years.

 - Letters of Recommendation

-- Graduate schools typically require anywhere from 2-5 letters of recommendation.
+Graduate schools typically require 2 to 5 letters of recommendation.
 Applicants pursuing graduate school immediately after their undergraduate work will want at least one of their letters to be from a professor, while those entering graduate school after several years of work will rely primarily on their professional work references.
-Check with your university Career Center to see if they have services available to help you maintain your letters.

 - Statement of Purpose